 According to this well-known vet, feeding vitamins to eclectus parrots is a nonsequitur

-But I am concerned about Vit D since he does not go out much at all due to the generally chilly weather here in San Francisco.
+However, I am concerned about vitamin D since he does not go out much at all due to the generally chilly weather here in San Francisco.

 Please LMK if you recommend any particular vitamin D supplement.

 I am careful to give him a lot of different types of veggies, including ones with calcium like bok choy and broccoli.

 BTW, my vet does not think he needs lighting and he also does not think that parrots need Vit D to allow for absorption of calcium but I figured a little bit won’t hurt him if you have had a good experience with any of your supplements.

 Editor’s note: Ask your vet what he/she recommends nutritionally for a broody egg-laying hen in spring who is molting.
 If the response is Lupron ~ flee!
 Endnote

 Laura Ann J asks:

 I left a question about hormones and light.